OUR PROGRAMS

 Day Psychiatric Rehabilitation

 IBHS Day Psychiatric Rehabilitation Services provides rehabilitative and supportive services to assist individuals in developing and maximizing the skills needed to live in the community successfully.
 This program provides pre-vocational services, socialization and skills training, community, and daily living skills training, recreational activities focused on identified recreational needs, and outpatient group counseling.
 Pre-vocational services include supports designed to rehabilitate and develop the general skills and behaviors needed to prepare the participant to be employed and/or engage in other related substantial gainful activity.
-DPR is a facility-based program for persons living with Severe and persistent mental illness.
+DPR is a facility-based program for persons living with severe and persistent mental illness.
 The desired outcome of the day rehabilitation program is to enhance and maximize the participants' ability to function in community settings while decreasing the frequency and duration of hospitalizations.

-The populations we serve are men and women, ages 19 and older, demonstrating a Medium risk for harm to self/others and in need of a recovery/rehabilitative/therapeutic environment who have been diagnosed with severe mental illness and who may also have been diagnosed with complex co-occurring diagnoses or issues.
-IBHS is also working with the intention of reducing this population’s experience with being convicted of crimes and incarceration.
-The population we serve also consists of individuals who are at continued risk of being ticketed, jailed, or incarcerated in Nebraska State Corrections Institutions and clients experiencing issues related to homelessness.
-IBHS has been a part of an exciting partnership where we are able to be creative with some of the most complex cases in The State of Nebraska.
+The population we serve also consists of individuals who are at continued risk of being ticketed, jailed, or incarcerated in correctional institutions and clients experiencing issues related to homelessness.
+IBHS has been a part of an exciting partnership where we are able to be creative with some of the most complex cases in the State of Nebraska.
 We have had many successes working with this population.
 We will continue to target working with individuals in this complex population with the understanding that IBHS will continue to provide integrated, creative, and research-based care.

 Outpatient Therapy and Mental Health Services